Table of Contents

 Calculation of Penalty Period for Medicaid Look-Back

 It is extremely important that one know how the Penalty Period is calculated and how many months of Medicaid ineligibility will result from the gifting of assets.
 This means one needs to know how the penalty period is calculated in the state in which one resides, as the rules are not the same across the board.
-However, essentially, the amount gifted will be divided by the average monthly cost of private pay nursing home, which will result in the number of months in which one resides.
+Essentially, the amount gifted will be divided by the average monthly cost of private pay nursing home, resulting in the number of months in which one resides.
 This calculation yields the length of Medicaid ineligibility.
 For example, say a Medicaid applicant gifts $64,000 and the private pay cost of nursing home care in the state in which he / she resides is $8,000 / month.
 The penalty period would be 8 months ($8,000 / month for nursing home care x 8 months = $64,000).
-This would all need to be taken into account when creating an annuity or promissory note, as the Medicaid applicant would need to pay for care during this 8- month penalty period.
+This would all need to be taken into account when creating an annuity, as the Medicaid applicant would need to pay for care during this 8- month penalty period.
 Learn more about calculating the penalty period here.

 Example Modern Half a Loaf

 Bill is an unmarried elderly male who will require nursing home care in the near future.
 He has $102,000 in countable assets and lives in a state where the Medicaid asset limit is $2,000.
 This means he has $100,000 in “excess” assets.
 He has one adult daughter and would like to preserve a portion of his assets for her rather than spend everything on nursing home care.
 Since Medicaid has a look back period and punishes the gifting of assets, he will be penalized with a period of ineligibility for gifting money to his daughter.

 In Which States Can Modern Half a Loaf be Used?